VershimaKelvin/appiumTest_MBL/README.md

 ## Running Tests

 1. **Connect Your Device**
-   - Connect your Android device to your computer via USB or ensure your emulator is running.
+   - Connect your Android device to your computer via USB
    - Verify that the device is detected by running:
      ```bash
      adb devices
      ```
    - You should see your device listed as connected.

-2. **Run the Tests**
-   - To run the tests, execute the following command:
+2. **Start Appium server
+   - Start the Appium server by running:
      ```bash
-     mvn test
+     appium
      ```

+3. **Run the Tests**
+   - Open Eclipse IDE and open the folder cloned
+   - I have created diffrent files to handle test for diffrent features like login, signup, create item etc
+   - You can run test for a particular feature by opening the file of that feature and click run on your eclipse IDE

-3. **View Test Results**
+4. **View Test Results**
    - Test results will be displayed in the console.
-   - Detailed reports (if configured) will be available in the `target/surefire-reports` directory after the tests complete.

 ---